One of Norway's most intriguing foods (to foreigners at least) is eaten daily by many Norwegians for breakfast, lunch, or as a snack.

 A few other blogs I've read describe the taste as “salty goat's fudge” so I guess that's as good a description as any.
 Let's go with that.
 Salty goat's fudge.
 Mmmmm!

-When I first published this post I'd been in Norway for less than a year, and had written that I was slowly becoming accustomed to its charms.
-Six years later, I have to report that I haven't eaten the stuff for years.
+When I first published this post I'd been in Norway for just a few months.
+I had written that I was slowly becoming accustomed to the charms of brunost.
+Seven years later, I have to report that I haven't eaten the stuff for years!

 What do you think of brown cheese?
 Let me know in the comments below 🙂